Battle of Lahrawat: Aftermath

 According to Isami, Tughluq ordered a massacre of Baradus after his victory.
 The Baradu social group - to which Khusrau Khan belonged - perished as a result of this order.
-The Baradus who had not been killed on the battlefield were massacred on the streets of Delhi on the next day.
+Those Baradus who had not been killed on the battlefield were massacred on the streets of Delhi the next day.
 According to Tughluq's courtier Amir Khusrau, Tughluq's officers rarely engaged in plundering, and the Muslim soldiers of his army generally did not mistreat the Muslim soldiers of the defeated army.
 However, the non-Muslim soldiers of Tughluq's army - including the Khokhars, Afghans, Mongols, and Meos - deprived the defeated soldiers of their possessions.
 According to Amir Khusrau, the Hindus among the defeated soldiers had no protection, and lost all their money, jewelry, and horses.
 The Muslims among the defeated soldiers were guaranteed their lives, but even they were vulnerable to plundering.

 Tughluq subsequently ascended the throne of Delhi under the regnal name Ghiyath al-Din, with various nobles recognizing his authority.
-Khusrau Khan was captured and beheaded on his orders.
+Khusrau Khan was captured and beheaded on Tughluq's orders.